zenika-open-source/promote-open-source-project/README.md

 <summary>📘 Create a clean and well structured documentation</summary>
 <p>

-> Create a good documentation is probably the most important step.
+> It is probably the most important step.
 If your have a small documentation, you can include it in your README.
-Otherwise, you should probably host it in a diferrent website.
+Otherwise, you should probably host it in a different website.
 Projects like [vuepress](https://v1.vuepress.vuejs.org) helps you creating clean documentations in a simple way.

  </p>
 </details>